Krasi

 Food Format: Meze as Structure

 Meze is a format that rewards patience and suffers under impatience.
-It is designed to accumulate rather than to arrive complete, which means it works leading when the table is willing to order in waves.
+It is designed to accumulate rather than to arrive complete, which means it works well when the table is willing to order in waves.
 Fresh breads and cured meats function as the structural base of the Krasi table, providing a platform for the wine rather than competing with it.
 The rustic character of the food is deliberate: Greek taverna cooking has always prioritized technique in service of ingredient rather than technique as spectacle.

 This positions Krasi differently from the white-tablecloth Greek restaurants that defined the American perception of Greek fine dining in the 1980s and 1990s.
 The stylish update the venue applies to Greek tradition is a matter of environment and wine depth rather than culinary reinvention.
 The cuisine stays in its lane, which is the right call for a room where the wine program carries the primary intellectual weight.